lambda-dom/trisagion/docs/readme.md

     put s = embed $ const (Right ((), s))
 ```

 The first thing to notice is that both `get` and `put` do not throw an error and `get` does not consume any input; the `put` parser however, allows arbitrary state transformations.
 Because of all this, we have retained the `get` parser but with `Void` in the type error but have _not_ implemented the full `MonadState` typeclass.
 This means that `backtrack` cannot make use of `put` and must be implemented as a primitive.
+See also section.

 #### A. 2.
 4. 2.
 The `backtrack` parser.